BenjaminHLee/ESG-2/README.md

 #### CURRENT BID SPREADSHEET:

 Records bids for all hours as submitted by players.
 Constantly updating according to player form inputs.
 Not visible to players, only administrators.
-When an hour is run, the bids in this spreadsheet are recorded in the corresponding `round_#_hour_#`.csv file.
+When an hour is run, the bids in this spreadsheet are recorded in the corresponding `round_#_hour_#.csv` file.

 - `bids` : `portfolio_id,portfolio_name,unit_id,unit_name,[bid_base_{round}_{hour},bid_up_{round}_{hour},bid_down_{round}_{hour}]` : The square brackets indicate that these columns are to be repeated dynamically based on the number of rounds and hours.
 Note that this structure enables unit-specific adjustment bids; whether or not players can specify those values is at the discretion of the bid form creator.

 ### PROGRAM FLOW

-Before running the game, the administrator provides the `demand.csv`, `portfolios.csv`, and `users.csv` files.
-This defines the number of rounds, number of players, portfolio contents, unit attributes, starting balances (based off of portfolio auction results), and hourly demand conditions.
+Before running the game, the administrator provides the `schedule.csv`, `portfolios.csv`, and `users.csv` files.
+This defines the number of rounds, number of players, portfolio contents, unit attributes, starting balances (based off of portfolio auction results), and hourly game conditions.
 This also defines player login credentials.
 Yes, the notion of security is foreign and the concept of a hash function unfamiliar.
 (Players should understand that this game is not a technical exercise.)

 All of the .csv files are created at the start of the game — this means that all of the spreadsheets exist for the entirety of the game.
 Spreadsheet data is never overwritten, except at the discretion of the game administrator.
 As such, reviewing prior states/reverting to a prior state is fairly painless.